There are currently no results that match your search, please try again.

 Eventually, we believe these design apps will start to link up and talk to each other, forming a linked digital ecosystem.
 As such, this kind of broad, architectural master planning will not be done subjectively, by people, but rather will occur as a result of millions of iterations of potential placements.
 These placements will be optimised to create the best possible solutions for all of our major functions: education, commercial spaces, residential, and industry.
 This type of optimisation will happen simultaneously and in conjunction with the same process being applied to the supporting infrastructure; road, rail, hyperloops, power and water, and other transport and utilities.

 We sometimes hear people express concern that Modern Methods of Construction will be the death of good design.
-On the contrary, we believe construction Platforms will deliver better, more holistically designed, individual assets.
+On the contrary, we believe construction Platforms and DfMA will deliver better, more holistically designed, individual assets.
 Not cookie-cutter buildings.
 A key aspect of a Platforms approach to design is the notion that we standardise at component level, but allow complete freedom at asset level.
 A standardised kit of parts, coupled with the use of machines to eliminate repetitive tasks, will give architects and designers more time to spend exploring outcomes and adding value.
 This will, in turn, allow them to create refined, client-specific designs which are every bit as aesthetically pleasing and unique as buildings designed by traditional methods.
 We also believe there will be a shift in where we think creativity is best placed within the architectural process.
 Our Creative Technologies team - the vast majority of whom are architects - know that developing the algorithm and computational design is as much a part of the creative design process as sketching something.

 We have already seen our PRiSM to Platforms digital workflow deliver tremendous improvements to the procurement and payment process.
 As soon as we have a design we like, we can instantly generate a data model.
 This information gives us all the bill of materials quantities we’ll need for the project, and from this data set we can also create the BIM models (ie. the BIM model is one ‘view’ of the data set, not the other way round).
 What’s more, as we move further into a construction Platforms space, we will increasingly see the data set of a design able to talk directly to the manufacturing marketplace.
 This means we’ll be able to access instantly both the cost and availability of a project’s components.
 For example, Xometry, a company in the United States, is already being used by major manufacturers.
 Xometry sends the digital file of the required components out to its distributed network of pre-qualified manufacturers all over the USA.
 They then get a price.
 Once the customer is happy with that price, they bring the components together.
 This allows them to tap into an enormous network of individual specialists, all through one, single website.